DanielSDVG/HarukiNotes/README.md

 title: HarukiNotes test page
 subtitle: This is just a test
 author: DanielSDVG
-stylesheet: ../css/haruki_blue.css
+stylesheets: [../css/haruki_blue.css]
 ---
 ```

-Here you can enter a title for the HTML document, a subtitle (optional), the author and the path to the stylesheet to use (relative to the `.md` file).
+Here you can enter a title for the HTML document, a subtitle (optional), the author and the path to the stylesheet or
+stylesheets to use (all relative to the `.md` file).

 Check out the `_src` folder for an example on how to make documents.